miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ## Password-less ssh setup
 ### Option 1: password-less by means of the cloud key
 Enabling password-less ssh connection between the instances can be tricky, as only password-less ssh connections to the instances in the Openstack cloud are enabled.
 Password-less connections use the cloud private key employed to deploy the instances (named `lab`).
 That is, any instance in the considered Openstack cloud already accepts ssh connections from clients with the `lab` private key.
-Thus, making the private key available in the master note would be enough (if unsure about security, mind that any user able to connect to any Openstack instance already have the private key).
+Thus, making the private key available on the master note would be enough (if unsure about security, mind that any user able to connect to any Openstack instance already have the private key).

-That is, the simplest way to enable the ssh connection is simply to copy the `lab` key (with OpenSSH format) to the `/home/ubuntu/.ssh` folder in the master node (using any secure FTP client).
+That is, the simplest way to enable the ssh connection is simply to copy the `lab` key (with OpenSSH format) to the `/home/ubuntu/.ssh` folder on the master node (using any secure FTP client).
 As PuTTY is used to handle connections, a private key with proper OpenSSH format would have to be obtained from `lab.ppk`.
 It can be done by means of PuTTYgen, by loading the private key and exporting it as an OpenSSH key.
 The resulting private key will be named `id_rsa` and subsequently uploaded to the master instance.

 Once in the proper folder, the key file must be given the right permissions:
 ```bash